JeremyGelb/spNetwork/README.md

 ## Getting Started

-A good start point for this package is the Introduction vignette.
-It presents the main features
+A good start point for this package is the vignettes.
+They present the main features of the package

 ### Installing